chadhakunal/Wallstreet/README.md

 ### You want to contribute ?
 1. Fork the repo
 2. Make the changes, add features
-3. Send the pull request ):
+3. Send a pull request ):